someshd7/SoftConsole/riscv-simple-baremetal-bootloader/README.txt

 --------------------------------------------------------------------------------
 Turning ON the DIP switch will bypass the bootloader application code, copy the preprogrammed executable from FLASH to execution memory and start executing it.
+This assumes that the SPI flash already contains a valid executable.
+It will be copied to the executable memory without doing any validity checks and start executing it.

+You also need to make sure that the clock frequency of your application matches that of the bootloader application / libero design combination.

 --------------------------------------------------------------------------------
                                 Target hardware